kamranmuazzam/uloom/documents/surgery/general principles/sections/sinus_fistula.typ

 - More likely to close spontaneously if:
   - No distal obstruction
   - No foreign body or epithelial lining
-  - Low‑output and short tract
+  - Low-output and short tract
   - Adequate nutrition and sepsis control